patrickkabongo/patrickkabongo/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at Engesoftware – Tecnologia S.A. (allocated on Bank of Brazil Technology and Services (BBTS))
+- 🔭 I’m currently working at Desjardins
 - 🌱 I’m currently learning Quarkus, Angular
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...